 Unsurprisingly though, most of the attention focused on Crossrail has been on the new underground stations in the centre of London — vast new stations with delightfully curvacious corridors.

 When the Jubilee line extension was built, while the tube tunnels are not much different from any other tube line, the ticket halls were allowed to shine.
-A uplifting delight as you ascend the escalators to the complex at Southwark, of the blue atmosphere at Nth Greenwich, of the concrete box at Bermondsey.
-And who can’t fail to be amazed on their first (and many future) visits to Canary Wharf.
+An uplifting delight as you ascend the escalators to the complex at Southwark, of the blue atmosphere at Nth Greenwich, of the concrete box at Bermondsey.
+And who can’t fail to be amazed on their first (and many futures) visits to Canary Wharf?

-The sole exception being Paddington, which could well rival Canary Wharf station for the sheer grandeur of the entrance, with it’s huge open plan construction and glass roof permitting dappled daylight to reach down to the deepest levels.
+The sole exception is Paddington, which could well rival Canary Wharf station for the sheer grandeur of the entrance, with its huge open plan construction and glass roof permitting dappled daylight to reach down to the deepest levels.

 Canary Wharf looks impressive, above dock level, but that’s mostly the oversite development for the shops and the roof garden.

 But the rest of the central London stations are basically boxes for offices, with the ground floor given to the ticket hall.
 This isn’t a major surprise as tube stations are almost always built with oversite developments intended to be added, and thanks to their central locations, all of them have buildings going on top immediately.

 That’s a marked change from the Jubilee line extension, which is still waiting for an oversite development at Bermondey, although plans are now underway for work at Southwark and North Greenwich.